Gary Gait: College career

 Gary Gait and his twin brother Paul played lacrosse for the Syracuse Orange of Syracuse University from 1987 to 1990, where they set numerous records during their time there.
 Gait was named an All-American by the USILA four times — three times as a First Team selection and once as an Honorable Mention.
 Gary graduated as Syracuse University's all-time goal leader with 192 career goals.
 He led the Orange to three NCAA DI Championships and was named the NCAA Player of the Year in 1988 and 1990 and the Most Outstanding Player of the NCAA Tournament in 1990.
+The 1990 championship was later vacated and not recognized by the NCAA.

 The Gait twins are also widely known for popularizing innovative plays such as behind-the-back passes and shots and the "Air Gait," an acrobatic scoring move where they would jump from behind the goal crease and score a goal in mid-air by dunking the ball over the top goal crossbar and land on the opposite side of the crease.
 This move was later banned in NCAA play.